DavidTielke/davidtielke.github.io/index.md

 ![Ein Diagramm](./Unbenanntes%20Diagramm.svg)

 # SO funktioniert das also
-also ich muss echt sagen, ich finde das ziemlich cool.!
+also ich muss echt sagen, ich finde das ziemlich cool

 <ul>
   {% for post in site.posts %}